dylanagreen/kpno-allsky/README.md

 - Finds the difference between two images.
 - Saves images.
 - Gets the exposure of images.
+- Downloads all the images from a given day.

 # Median.py
-- Downloads all the images from a given day
 - Finds a median image for all images from a given day.

 # Coordinates.py